Sanzhanov/Cypress-tests-optimization/README.md

 My goal is to provide you with a comprehensive resource to help you get the most out of your Cypress tests.
 Whether you're a seasoned Cypress user or just getting started, I'm confident that this repository will help you write better, more reliable tests.

-So take a look around, explore our code examples, and start optimizing your Cypress tests today!
+So take a look around, explore our code examples, and start optimizing your Cypress tests today! :octocat: